|Day 1||Buenos Aires, Argentina||Guided tour of Buenos Aires|

 You will have lunch aboard a catamaran cruise of the scenic Beagle Channel before embarking your ship in the mid-afternoon.
 As you board the vessel, you cannot help but wonder about the exciting journey ahead.
 In the early evening set sail, leaving behind Ushuaia and charting a course through the Beagle Channel, the historic channel that transects the Tierra del Fuego archipelago in the extreme south of South America.

-Awake well into your journey sailing north-east towards the Falkland Islands.
+Awake well into your journey sailing across the Drake Passage toward Antarctica.
 While at sea you have the chance to spend plenty of time with your on-board polar experts whose presentations will prepare you for the exciting days ahead.
 You will also start to identify the seabirds that glide alongside the ship.

 With long hours of daylight, the most will be made of the time spent around the Antarctic Peninsula and cruising among the surrounding islands.
 Dazzling wildlife sightings await you on excursions to some of these islands and the scenery is breathtaking, from the colossal icebergs to the seemingly endless Antarctic ice sheet.
 The schedule is flexible, allowing the opportunity to take advantage of the unexpected, exploring by Zodiac, kayak and on foot, and using the vessel’s arsenal of tools for exploration.
 If the ice conditions permit, you might sail through the incomparable Lemaire Channel, and land on the White Continent itself.